vi/resolvconffs/README.md

 The project is not libified and library usage is not intended.

-There is simple reusable component named `FileMapperFs` inside, allowing implementing similar single-file filesystems based on `fuser` crate that maps the file based on `uid`, `gid` or `pid` of accessing process.
+There is a simple reusable component named `FileMapperFs` inside, allowing implementing similar single-file filesystems based on `fuser` crate that maps the file based on `uid`, `gid` or `pid` of accessing process.